tmgthb/Autonomous-Agents/README.md

 [Do Large Language Models know who did what to whom?](http://arxiv.org/abs/2504.16884v1)

-- Large Language Models (LLMs): investigates whether pre-trained LLMs, including BERT, GPT2-Small, Llama 2, and Persimmon, capture thematic roles by analyzing their Hidden Units and Attention Heads.
+- LLMs: investigates whether pre-trained LLMs, including BERT, GPT2-Small, Llama 2, and Persimmon, capture thematic roles by analyzing their Hidden Units and Attention Heads.
 - The study uses representational similarity analysis and SVM classification on internal representations to assess thematic role encoding.
 - Findings indicate thematic role information is weakly represented in hidden units but reliably available in attention heads, differing from human judgments.